 Documents Which You Should Definitely Bring, But Which You Are Unlikely To Need

 Although you will be told to bring these things, it is less likely that an interviewer will ask to see them unless any red flags are raised during the interview.
-It is still important that you bring these items to an AOS interview.
+It is still important that you bring these items to a USCIS interview.
 If you do not bring them and the interviewer asks to see them, the interview could be postponed, which will delay the adjustment of status.

 - All the documentation you used to enter the US (this includes past visas, old passports and any advance parole documents.
 Depending on the complexity of the case and whether you have previously entered the US illegally, overstayed a visa or even entered the US on a number of different visas, these documents might be more relevant than they were for me.)